JAForbes/pgmg/readme.md

 We recommend making a clean break when upgrading to v1, make a `migrations/0.x/` folder and put your existing migrations in there.
 Then put new migrations in `migrations/v1/` and point v1 at that folder.

 You can use any folder naming scheme you'd like, this is just a suggestion.
-You can also simply delete old migrations.Once a migration has run in production there's not much point keeping it around except for historical purposes.

 When you have made this change pass `--v1` on the CLI to pgmg to communicate to the CLI that you are aware of the breaking changes and have made the appropriate change to your migration files.